openshift-labs/learn-katacoda/middleware/amq-getting-started-broker/03-simple-client.md

 The sample project in the upper right part side of the screen, shows the components of your sample Node.js project.
-You can learn more about Red Hat OpenShift Application Runtimes for Node.js in the following [link](https://learn.openshift.com/middleware/rhoar-getting-started-nodejs/).
+This project uses [Red Hat OpenShift Application Runtimes](http://developers.redhat.com/rhoar), a set of open source cloud native application runtimes for modern applications.

 The app implements a simple messaging greeting service that simply sends a Hello World! to a queue and the same application listens in the same queue for greeting messages.
 We use the Red Hat AMQ JavaScript Client to create a connection to the messaging broker to send and receive messages.